rcoh/shelly/WRITING_HANDLERS.md

 - Test with various command variations
 - Consider edge cases (empty output, non-zero exits)
 - Use settings for customization rather than hardcoding behavior
+- Command and arguments are separated for better parsing and manipulation

 ## API Reference